 USB flash drive (also known as Pen Drive) is a trendy storage device and does not need our introduction.
-In a tiny-size device, you can handle a lot of data.
+In a tiny-sized device, you can handle a lot of data.
 You can easily share data from one PC to another without doing any networking.
-Connect to your PC and copy the data from your hard disk to a USB flash drive and paste its another PC, so easy to transfer file using a USB thumb drive.
+Connect to your PC and copy the data from your hard disk to a USB flash drive and paste it into another PC, so easy to transfer files using a USB thumb drive.

 After purchasing the USB flash drive, you have to format them to make it compatible with your operating system when you first connect to a PC.
 Once you have formatted it with a compatible file system, you can start using it to store the data.
 There is nothing wrong with formatting and using a USB flash drive; the USB drive format is too easy on a Windows PC.
 If you purchased a lot of capacity Pen drive, for example, a 1TB USB flash drive, managing the data is difficult in one partition.
 After creating more than one partition in your USB flash drive, you can systematically store the data.
 Creating multiple partitions is not a new technology; we also create multiple partitions for our built-in HDD or SSD drive to manage data easily.